See Cuba through the lens of Cuban-American history!

 - Items of personal nature – laundry, internet, beverages, etc.

-For all our in-country logistics we have teamed up with Experience Cuba, owned by Joslin Fritz – Long-time traveler and international guide, Joslin began leading people-to-people exchange programs to Cuba in 2012.
+For all our in-country logistics we have teamed up with Custom Latin Travel, LLC, owned by Joslin Fritz – Long-time traveler and international guide, Joslin began leading people-to-people exchange programs to Cuba in 2012.

 If you have your own group, other areas of interest, dates, we can customize a tour with that in mind.
 Just let us know!